 If charged with reckless driving, you face serious consequences, including imprisonment and the mandatory revocation of your driver’s license if serious personal injury or death resulted from your actions.
 Florida Ticket Firm in Tampa and its criminal defense lawyers know the high stakes involved when facing reckless driving charges and how best to address and counter criminal reckless driving charges.

 Fighting Charges and Getting Them Dismissed

 Reckless driving can take many forms, but what they all have in common is that the person driving is driving as if they could care less about anyone or anything.
 Someone who is driving recklessly might be haphazardly swerving in and out of thick traffic with no real space to change lanes, but they are going to move over regardless.

-Not only could you be charged with improper lane change or course, you could also be charged with reckless driving.
+Not only could you be charged with an improper lane change or course, but you could also be charged with reckless driving.
 Driving erratically could get you pulled over for reckless driving.
-Sometimes charges for driving under the influence (DUI) are reduced to reckless driving charges.
+Sometimes, charges for driving under the influence (DUI) are reduced to reckless driving charges.